 I intend to utilise the museum’s power to challenge and disrupt traditional disciplinary boundaries and established modes of thinking.
 The goal is to build our communities’ capacities, be it in Norwich, London and beyond, to respond and adapt to the deadliest threat to humanity this generation has faced.
 We must begin by imagining new interpretative registers that map the conceptual and experiential boundaries of living sustainably on a precarious and fragile planet.

-I aim to use exhibitions to platform artists who show us the microscopic effects of climate change from different vantage points that intersect at the juncture of archaeology, ethnography, anthropology, history, science and contemporary art.
-Such art has the power to spark new ways of thinking.
-I hope that audiences who engage with the exhibition will consider exciting new ways of living and their place within a broader community who share a collective goal for a safer, more sustainable future.
+I aim to use exhibitions to platform artists who reveal the granular effects of climate change through perspectives that intersect archaeology, ethnography, anthropology, history, science, and contemporary art.
+Such works have the power to spark new ways of thinking.
+I hope that audiences engaging with these exhibitions will reflect on their place within a broader community, striving for a more regenerative and sustainable future.